European Parliamentary Elections

 - All candidates on the list are disqualified before the start of the election.

-A candidate on the list is disqualified if:
+Candidate on the list are disqualified if:

 - They lose their right to be elected.